jhhung/EARRINGS/README.md

 2. HISAT2 v2.2.0<br />

-After that, modify path-related variables in benchmark_real_data.py and path.py to the path where you put all your downloaded datasets/prebuild indices.<br />
+After that, modify path-related variables in benchmark_real_data.py and path.py to the path where the downloaded datasets/prebuild indices were placed.<br />
-After that, you can conduct real data benchmarking by:
+Now, one can conduct real data benchmarking by:
 ```sh
 > python3 benchmark_real_data.py
 ```